Skip to main content

 What was the point?
 I couldn't skate, I could barely stand with extreme pain, if I was lucky I could sit down for 15 minutes before the pain became too much, so why bother?
 I didn't realise until later, but I was fighting with depression, and it was getting worse each day.
 Even as things improved and I slowly returned to my life, I was in a constant fight against pain.

 Finally, in 2018, my luck started to change.
-A new procedure was suggested to me by my doctor, and I decided to go for it.
+After 4 years of misery, a new procedure was suggested to me by my doctor, and I decided to go for it.
 I underwent a Spinal Biacuplasty and Stem cell treatment in early June of 2018, and they paid off, lowering my pain to a manageable level.

 So, my back is slowly improving, a figure skating comeback is written off, and I'm lower than I've ever been.
 I'm sick of the depression, the helplessness, and the constant misery.
 I need to turn things around.

-Sometime in 2018 I was put in touch with a friend of my father’s – GT3 driver George Richardson.
+Sometime in 2018 I was put in touch with a friend of my father's who raced GT3 cars.
 We sat down to chat and I told him about my desire to finally chase this dream.
-He introduced me to sim-racing, and suddenly the competitive fire that I’d been missing since I’d last skated was back.
+He introduced me to sim-racing, and suddenly the competitive fire that l'd been missing since I'd last skated was back.
 Finally I had something to push towards!

 For the next two years, I threw myself into competitive sim-racing, and jumped from team to team, learning everything I could from everyone I could.
 I wrote to dozens of teams asking to race, train, even just watch and learn from them.
 I entered each team as the slowest driver, and left as the fastest, slowly working my way up the sim-racing ladder until I reached the highest rungs, and finally found the opportunity to show my skills in the real world.